Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Methods

 \subsection{Optical Simulation}

-We simulate the optical response of the GelSight sensor as a result of the contact geometry with a model using the examples-based photometric stereo~\cite{examplePS} method.
+We simulate the optical response of the GelSight sensor as a result of the contact geometry with a model using the examples-based photometric stereo~\cite{hertzmann2005example} method.
 Photometric stereo uses the linear reflection function to derive the illumination of the object with the light sources and shape of the illuminated surface.
 Example-based photometric stereo does not require prior knowledge of lights sources but instead uses the imaging of the reference objects.
 We use a lookup table as the baseline and a polynomial table as our proposed method to map the contact shapes to image intensities.

-\paragraph{Lookup Table Mapping} The gelpad has a homogeneous diffuse internal surface illuminated by LED lights which makes the reflection function invariant over the surface.
-The linear reflection function used by photometric stereo is formalized as $I_{p} = \rho \mathbf{n_p} \sum \mathbf{l}$, where given a point $p$, the observed intensity $I_p$ from the reflection is a product of the albedo $\rho$, the surface shape $\mathbf{n_p}$ and the light direction and intensity $\mathbf{l}$, as shown in Fig.~\ref{fig:optical}~(a).
-The previous equation implies that the intensity $I$ and the surface normal $ \textbf{n}$ are linearly correlated.
+\paragraph{Lookup Table Mapping} The gelpad has a homogeneous diffuse internal surface which makes the reflection function spatial-invariant.
+The linear reflection function used by photometric stereo is formalized as $I_{p} = \rho \mathbf{n_p} \sum \mathbf{l}$, where at a point $p$, the observed light intensity $I_p$ caused by reflection is a product of the albedo $\rho$, the surface normal $\mathbf{n_p}$ and the light direction and intensity $\mathbf{l}$, as shown in Fig.~\ref{fig:optical}~(a).
+The previous equation implies that the reflected light intensity $I$ and the surface normal $\textbf{n}$ are linearly correlated.
 Alternatively, instead of solving the equation from the given lighting conditions, an intensity-shape lookup table can be built as follows

-where $a_l$ as coefficients for the certain lights, can be calibrated from the examples similar to~\cite{retrographic, johnson2011microgeometry}.
-Here, we consider that the light of the same color--any of red, green or blue--equates to one light source, even though they are made from multiple LEDs.
+where $a^l$ is the coefficient of the light $l$, and can derived from a calibration process similar to~\cite{johnson2009retrographic, johnson2011microgeometry}.
+Here, we define the lights of the same color--any of red, green or blue--as one light source, even though they are contributed by multiple LEDs.

 \paragraph{Polynomial Table Mapping} The linear lookup table works well with the point lights which are far from the object, whose directions are parallel and intensities are uniform for all the points on the illuminated surface.
-However, the LED lights are grouped in arrays around the gelpad in the GelSight sensor, and as such, this assumption doesn't hold.
-Since the area LED lights cannot be approximated from the linear model precisely, we introduce a non-linear model for the reflection function as proposed in~\cite{flatfield}.
+However, the LEDs in the GelSight are close to the sensor surface so that the emitted light is not strictly parallel and uniform.
+To compensate for the complicated lighting conditions, we introduce a non-linear model for the reflection as proposed in~\cite{angelopoulou2014uncalibrated}.
 The reflection function can then be rewritten as

 where $\mathbf{n}$ is the normal vector representative of the surface shape and $(x,y)$ is the 2D location on the image plane.
 From experiments, we found that in practice a second order polynomial function is sufficient to approximate the non-linearity.
 Thus, the non-linear function is represented as: